ltb-project/self-service-password/docs/config_sms.rst

 SMS configuration
 ------------------

-You can avoid to request the SMS number to the user, only the login will be asked, and the mail will be read in LDAP:
+You can avoid to request the telephone number to the user, only the login will be asked, and the telephone number will be read from LDAP:

 .. code-block:: php